Bounded-confidence opinion models with random-time interactions: Multiple-process BCMs

 The opinions of all other agents stay the same.
 If multiple events that involve the same agent $i$ occur simultaneously at time $t$, then we update its opinion $x_i$ to

 where

-is a restricted neighbor set (which differs from the neighbor set \eqref{eq: neighbors}) that includes all neighboring nodes of $i$ that (1) interact with node $i$ at time $t$ and (2) have an opinion that differs from $x_i$ by less than the confidence bound $c$.
+is a restricted neighbor set (which differs from the neighbor set \eqref{eq: neighbors}) that includes all neighboring nodes of $i$ that (1) interact with node $i$ at time $t$ and (2) have an opinion that differs from the opinion $x_i$ by less than the confidence bound $c$.
 We refer to \eqref{eq: multiple-process-BCM} as a \emph{multiple-process BCM}.
-When the WTD $\psi$ is continuous, the events of two renewal processes occur simultaneously with $0$ probability, so opinion updates in \eqref{eq: multiple-process-BCM} are asynchronous almost surely (i.e., with probability $1$).
-When the WTD $\psi(t) = \delta(t - \Dt)$ is a Dirac delta distribution, the events of different processes occur simultaneously at times $t = \Dt, \,2\Dt, \, \ldots$, and we obtain the synchronous single-process BCM in Section \ref{sec: HK}.
-We can extend the multiple-process BCM \eqref{eq: multiple-process-BCM} to a heterogeneous scenario in which each renewal process $R_{ij}$ has a different WTD $\psi_{ij}$.
+When the ITD $\psi$ is continuous, the events of two renewal processes occur simultaneously with $0$ probability, so opinion updates in \eqref{eq: multiple-process-BCM} are asynchronous almost surely (i.e., with probability $1$).
+When the ITD is $\psi(t) = \delta(t - \Dt)$ (i.e., the Dirac delta distribution), the events of different processes occur simultaneously at times $t = \Dt, \,2\Dt, \, \ldots$, and we obtain the synchronous single-process BCM in Section \ref{sec: HK}.
+We can extend the multiple-process BCM \eqref{eq: multiple-process-BCM} to a heterogeneous scenario in which each renewal process $R_{ij}$ has a different ITD $\psi_{ij}$.
 In such a model, opinion updates can occur as a hybrid of synchronous and asynchronous updates.

+For the single-process BCMs \eqref{eq: HK-random} and \eqref{eq: DW-random}, the steady-state behaviors are statistically the same as in the classical BCMs \eqref{classical} and \eqref{eq: DW_classical}, respectively, as the random interevent times do not affect the order of agent interactions.
+By contrast, in multiple-process BCMs, multiple renewal processes determine both the event times and the order of agent interactions.
+Therefore, the steady-state behaviors are now statistically different from those in the classical BCMs.
+We illustrate this situation using a 3-node network.

+Consider a network with node set $V = \{1,2,3\}$ and edge set $E = \{e_{12}, e_{23}\}$.
+Suppose that the initial agent opinions are $x_1(0) = 0$, $x_2(0) = 0.5$, and $x_3(0) = 1$ and that the confidence bound is $c = 0.6$.
+By construction, the system achieves a steady state after a single opinion compromise.
+The steady state is $(x_1^*, x_2^*, x_3^*) = (0.25, 0.25, 1)$ if agents 1 and 2 compromise, and the steady state is $(x_1^*, x_2^*, x_3^*) = (0, 0.75, 0.75)$ if agents 2 and 3 compromise.
+Therefore, the system's steady state is determined entirely by whether agents 1 and 2 interact before agents 2 and 3 interact.
+We consider two different choices of ITDs for the edges $e_{12}$ and $e_{23}$.
+In the first scenario, both edges follow the same ITD.
+Therefore, agent 2 interacts with agent 1 or agent 3 with equal probability.
+We thus obtain the steady state